andrewgreen76/flygreen/README.md

 - creating a custom assembly language, programming for fetch-decode-execute cycles

 C programming :
-- sig figs in double values
+- sig figs in float and double values
+- pointer arithmetic recap
+- type punning and determining the endian-ness of a device (computer)
 __________________________________________________________________________
 CHOSEN PROFESSIONAL PROJECT:
 __________________________________________________________________________